Morel Mushroom Cream Sauce and Puff Pastry: The Second-Best Way to Eat Them (And Why That’s Still Divine)

 - Melt the butter in a large pan over low-medium heat, add the garlic and shallots, and cook until the shallots turn translucent – about 2 minutes

-- Season with a sprinkle of salt and 2-3 turns of your pepper grinder
+- Add the mushrooms and turn to coat them in the butter-garlic-shallot sauce.
+Season with a sprinkle of salt and 2-3 turns of your pepper grinder

-- Saute the mushrooms for about 7 minutes on low-medium heat and take care not to burn the garlic and shallots
+- Continue to saute the mushrooms for about 7 minutes, stirring on low heat and take care not to burn the garlic and shallots, then stir in the thyme leaves and lemon juice

 - Raise heat to medium and when the lemon juice has evaporated, add the splash of sherry